robertfeldt/edward_tensorflow_gpu/README.md

-# Running Edward and TensorFlow with GPUs on Amazon AWS EC2
+# Edward & TensorFlow with GPUs on Amazon AWS EC2

 These are some scripts to quickly get up and running with [Edward](http://edwardlib.org/) and TensorFlow using GPUs on Amazon AWS EC2.